tkonopka/umap/README.md

-## Implementation notes
+## Implementations

+The package provides two implementations of the UMAP algorithm.

-The implementation of the UMAP algorithm in this package follows closely the original python code.
+The default implementation is one written mostly in R with some Rcpp.
+This implementation follows closely the original python code.
 However, any bugs or errors should be regarded as arising solely from this implementation, not from the original.

-This package includes implementations for auxiliary algorithms, including approximate searches for nearest neighbors and manipulation of sparse matrices.

-## Performance

-The focus of the implementation is to provide running time that are sub-quadratic in the number of data points in a dataset.
-In comparison with quadratic algorithms, the package can thus be attractive in terms of time and memory for very large datasets.
-However, this package does not attempt to provide maximal performance.
-For applications that require maximal performance, see the original implementation.
+The implementation has minimal dependencies and should work on most platforms, but is not optimized for speed.
+(The MNIST graphic is generated based on this default implementation).

+A second implementation is a wrapper for the python package which offers similar functionality to an existing package [umapr](https://github.com/ropenscilabs/umapr).
+This functionality requires additional installation steps, but provides access to performant code by the original authors.